-We take our self-esteem everywhere we go and it affects everything we do.
-It is how we see ourselves.
-It is essential in life because it is proven to effects our health, relationships, work performance, attitude towards others, and our attitude towards life.
+Self Esteem is essential and important because we take it everywhere, we go and it affects everything we do.
+Self Esteem is the reputation you have with yourself.
+It’s how we feel about our self.
+It affects our health, relationships, work performance, attitude towards others and our attitude towards life.

 Good Self Esteem:

 - affects how we see the world and our place in it

 - makes it possible to cope with disappointments and changes

 - affects how others see and treat us

 - influences us to make choices that are in our best interest